 Nearly a quarter of eCommerce returns are due to incorrect items being shipped.
 A further 20% are due to products being damaged in transit.

-In this day and age – with the order fulfillment software, packaging materials and eCommerce shipping solutions that we all have access to – these returns shouldn’t happen.
+In this day and age – with the order fulfilment software, packaging materials and eCommerce shipping solutions that we all have access to – these returns shouldn’t happen.
 They not only cost you time and money to rectify, these mistakes also pose the biggest risk to your customer satisfaction and loyalty.

 - Are your people trained on how to pick and pack items correctly?